peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Weighted_Choice_Without_Replacement_Single_Copies></a>
 #### Weighted Choice Without Replacement (Single Copies)

-The discrete weighted choice method can also be used for choosing items from a list, where each item has a separate probability of being chosen and **can be chosen no more than once**.
+Weighted choice can also choose items from a list, where each item has a separate probability of being chosen and **can be chosen no more than once**.
 In this case, after choosing a random index, set the weight for that index to 0 to keep it from being chosen again.
 The pseudocode below is an example of this.

     // (NOTE: This code assumes that `weights` is
     // a list that can be modified.
 If the original weights